What does a content engineer do?

 4. Use AI as a research synthesizer for ops

-The traditional morning: open PostHog tab, glance at dashboards, switch to GSC tab, scroll through queries, switch to Linear tab, type a ticket from memory.
+The traditional data analysis flow: open PostHog tab, glance at dashboards, switch to GSC tab, scroll through queries, switch to Linear tab, type a ticket from memory.
 Half a day of context-switching across tabs that don't talk to each other.

 Used to be five tabs and a coffee that went cold.
 Now it's one prompt and the coffee stays warm.